patprem/IMDb-SentimentAnalysis/README.md

-# Sentiment Analysis of IMDb Movie Reviews
+# Sentiment Analysis on IMDb Movie Reviews

 <!-- TABLE OF CONTENTS -->
 <details>